robb-romans/docs-repo-template/user-guide/doc/getting-started/index.rst

 ..
 Define |product name| in conf.py

 Include any tasks that are needed to get the product to a usable state.
-Some examples are included below but you can add (or remove) topics.
+Some example tasks are included here, but you can add (or remove) topics.

 This section provides information about getting started using the